Wave 105

 Wave 105 was an Independent Regional Radio station based in Fareham, England, owned and operated by Bauer.
 It broadcast to South Hampshire, the Isle of Wight, West Sussex, Wiltshire, and Dorset.

 As of December 2023, the station had a weekly audience of 405,000 listeners according to RAJAR and over 5 million listening hours, making it one of the most listened to regional radio stations in the UK and the most popular station in its transmission area.

-In February 2024, Bauer Media announced that the station would be rebranded as Greatest Hits Radio on 28 March 2024, and be merged with Greatest Hits Radio South.
-It will retain opt outs for breakfast in the interim.
+In February 2024, Bauer Media announced that the station would be rebranded as Greatest Hits Radio on 28 March 2024 and be known as Greatest Hits Radio South.

-Most former Wave 105 presenters including Steve Power, Mark Collins, Tony Shepherd, Andy Jackson, Gary Parker, Tim Allen, Selina Ross and Kate Weston can be heard on Nation Radio South.
+Most former Wave 105 presenters including Steve Power, Mark Collins, Tony Shepherd, Andy Jackson, Gary Parker, Tim Allen, Selina Ross and Kate Weston can be heard on Nation Radio South and Nation Easy Radio, whilst Rick Jackson moved to BBC Radio Solent.

 History

 Wave 105 began broadcasting on 14 June 1998.
 It was based in a studio complex at Segensworth East, on the outskirts of Fareham, and broadcast on 105.2 MHz (South Hampshire, Isle of Wight, West Sussex, East Dorset and Wiltshire), as well as on DAB digital radio via the South Hampshire and Dorset multiplexes, and online.

 News was provided by Wave 105's in-house local newsroom in conjunction with Sky News Radio.
 In recent years, the station shared a music playlist and many features with Cornwall-based sister station Pirate FM.

 On 19 September 2022, the Bournemouth and Poole relay of Wave 105 on 105.8 FM was replaced by a relay of Greatest Hits Radio Dorset, following approval from the broadcast regular OFCOM.